Asian Coleslaw with Chicken, Broccoli and Toasted Almonds

 - Make it your own: Add your favorite protein, swap in veggies, or try it as a wrap filling or rice bowl topper.

-I love to serve a variety of salads at a summer BBQ, and this coleslaw recipe is a delicious compliment to grilled savory meats.
-It’s a delicious option from the more traditional coleslaw recipe we love!
+I love to serve a variety of salads at a summer BBQ, and this coleslaw recipe is a delicious complement to grilled savory meats.
+It’s a delightful alternative to our more traditional creamy homemade coleslaw recipe.

 Variations & Swaps